Yousuf28/quarto_website/README.md

 **Important:** The file **must** be named `index.qmd` - this is how Quarto identifies it as a post.

-### Step 3: Write Your Post
+### Step 3: Write the Post

-Open `posts/your-post-title/index.qmd` and add your content:
+Open `posts/your-post-title/index.qmd` and add the content with YAML frontmatter:

 ```yaml
 ---